HuMingLab/SnapHiC/readme.md

 As mentioned, the default method of the snapHiC utilizes this algorithm.
 This is achieved by setting the **method** variable in the *run_step1.sh* file to **inverse**.

 <h4 id=sliding-window>3.2 Running Using Sliding Window</h4>
 As an alternative to the inverse matrix computation for solving the equation to the Random Walk with Restart algorithm, the sliding_window method has been implemented.
 In this implementation, instead of computing the RWR values over the entire chromosome in a single step, a relatively small square window is set on the top-left corner of the large (chromosome-wide) matrix.
 For the elements within this window RWR values are computed, and then the window is moved by a fixed number of binpairs on the diagonal of the original matrix.
 This operation is repeated until the sliding window has covered the diagonal of the original matrix.

-To run the snapHiC pipeline using the sliding window method, three variables should be set in the *run_step1.sh* file:
-1. method: This should be set to **sliding_window**, otherwise the **inverse** method will be used.
+To run the snapHiC pipeline using the sliding window method, the "method" variable in the *run_step1.sh* file should be set to **sliding_window**, otherwise the **inverse** (inverse matrix for the entire chromosome) method will be used.
+The sliding window size is determined adaptively by the algorithm.
+Step size for sliding windows is set to 0.5 of the sliding window size.
-2. rwr_window_size: This variable specifies the size of the small sliding window that moves over the diagonal of the larger window.
-By default, this value is set to 200.
-3. rwr_setp_size: This specifies the number of binpairs on the diagonal that the sliding window jumps at each step of the computation.
-This value should be smaller than the **rwr_window_size**.
-By default, this value is set to 100.

 <h3 id=the-output-file>4.
 Output files</h3>